gruntwork-io/gruntwork-installer/.github/pull_request_template.md

 - [ ] Update the docs.
 - [ ] Run the relevant tests successfully, including pre-commit checks.
-- [ ] Ensure any 3rd party code adheres with our [license policy](https://www.notion.so/gruntwork/Gruntwork-licenses-and-open-source-usage-policy-f7dece1f780341c7b69c1763f22b1378) or delete this line if its not applicable.
+- [ ] Ensure any 3rd party code adheres with our [license policy](https://www.notion.so/gruntwork/Gruntwork-licenses-and-open-source-usage-policy-f7dece1f780341c7b69c1763f22b1378) or delete this line if it's not applicable.
 - [ ] Include release notes.
 If this PR is backward incompatible, include a migration guide.

 ## Release Notes (draft)